Give Maps permission to use your location

 Troubleshoot problems with location

-- Your request took too long, so Maps stopped working.
+- The page took too long to load, so Maps stopped working.

 - We couldn’t get an accurate read on where you are